xeoncross/go-aesctr-with-hmac/README.md

 ## Encrypting a Media stream

 If you need to encrypt video/audio stream, then a more complex chunked version of GCM is for you. https://github.com/minio/sio (D.A.R.E. v2) provides a way to break data up into chunks that can be decrypted as they arrive and used without waiting for the rest of the stream to finish arriving.

+# Warning

+I am not a cryptographer.
+However, this implementation has very few moving parts all of which are written by real cryptographers and used as described.

 ## Reference